Icon-Newsletter-smaller

 7. Review your payment details.

-8. Click on Pay to confirm your payment.
+8. Click Pay to confirm your payment.
 A payment confirmation will appear, which you'll also receive via email.

-💸 How to Pay BIR Using Maya App
+💸 Via Maya App

-bir online payment - how to pay bir tax online via maya
+how to pay bir online - maya

 1. Launch the Maya app and log in to your account.

-2. On the main menu, tap Bills > Government.
+2. On the main menu, tap Bills > Government

 3. Select Bureau of Internal Revenue